 Low Carbon: Products with a Cradle to Gate Carbon footprint lower than 100kgCO2e/m3, excluding any sequestered carbon within the product (Note: This is currently a Timber Development UK definition, but UK Government is currently investigating a benchmark figure which will be adopted on completion).
 This can usually be demonstrated through an EPD for the product where the total of A1-A3 GWP emissions are lower than 100kgCO2e/m3.
 Many timber products will meet these criteria.

 Renewable Resource: A natural resource which will replenish to replace the portion depleted by usage and consumption, either through natural reproduction or other recurring processes in a finite amount of time in a human time scale.
 Responsibly sourced timber and timber based products can be considered a renewable resource.

 In addition to the writer, at least one other Timber Development UK staff member will review every piece of content and their green claims before publication and distribution.
-When writing content, our team refers to our list of clearly defined terms (see appendix 1) and updates the list when using a new term.
+When writing content, our team refers to our list of clearly defined terms (see Glossary) and updates the list when using a new term.
 We recognise and reward staff members who challenge our green claims.